 The Power Button

-First off, in this JBL Go 3 buttons list, the Power button switches the speaker ON and OFF.
-Note that there is a separate two-colored status lamp, on the speaker’s right side, that shows speaker status when you turn on the speaker.
-When the speaker is ON, this lamp glows or flashes, depending on speaker pairing or battery recharge state.
+First off, the Power button switches the speaker ON and OFF.
+Note that there is status lamp on the speaker’s right side.
+This shows speaker status with its multiple colors.
+When the speaker is ON, this lamp glows or flashes, depending on pairing or battery recharge state.

 Bluetooth Discovery Pairing Mode Button